codepath/android_guides/DBFlow-Guide.md

 // **Note:** Your class must extend from BaseModel
 @Table(database = MyDatabase.class)
 public class Organization extends BaseModel {

+  // There are various compile-time issues when using private fields, so it's recommended
+  // to keep your columns public for now.
   @Column
   @PrimaryKey
   int id;